Torchère: Background

 Today, torchère lamps use fluorescent, halogen, or LED light bulbs.
-By adjusting the pulse-width modulation in the electronic ballast can allow the fluorescent torchères to be dimmed.
+Adjusting the pulse-width modulation in the electronic ballast can allow the fluorescent torchères to be dimmed.

 Halogen torchères usually came with a simple switch.
 Some more expensive models have a TRIAC dimmer circuit built into the stem.
 Early lamps with 300W bulbs tended to fail quickly.
 Retrofitting the lamp with a 100W bulb resulted in a substantial improvement in bulb life with minimal loss in brightness.

 Halogen torchères have been banned in some places, such as dormitories, because of the large numbers of fires they have caused.
 The torchère was held responsible by the US Consumer Product Safety Commission for 100 fires and 10 deaths since 1992.
 Halogen bulbs operate at high temperatures and the tall height of the lamps brings them near flammable materials, such as curtains.